North Carolina

 (b) Before any such Board action, the registrant shall have an opportunity for a full hearing in front of the Board.
 The hearing shall be held in accordance with procedures found in Article 3A of G.S.
 150B.

-(a) Non-residents and individuals who have moved to North Carolina who are legally registered or licensed as in another state, shall submit evidence of such registration of licensing to the Board.
+(a) For residents of North Carolina, within one year of establishing residency for voting purposes in North Carolina, individuals who are legally registered or licensed as foresters in another state, shall submit evidence of such registration or licensing to the Board.
 A statement from the Board of registration or licensing in the state in which they are legally registered or licensed attesting that they are legally registered or licensed to practice forestry in that state, and indicating the final date on which their registration or license remains valid, shall be accepted by the Board as adequate evidence.
-This provision shall not apply unless the state in which the applicant is registered or licensed observes similar rules of reciprocity in regard to persons registered under the provisions of G.S.
+This provision does not apply unless the state in which the applicant is registered or licensed observes similar rules of reciprocity in regard to persons registered under the provisions of G.S.
 89B.

 (b) If the Board determines that the reciprocity applicant is qualified to practice as a registered forester in North Carolina, the Board shall issue a letter conveying this approval.

-(c) The fee for obtaining such reciprocity shall be the same as is charged a North Carolina resident seeking to obtain registration in the state of North Carolina.
-(See Rule .0106 of this Section).
+(c) The fee for obtaining such reciprocity is the same as is charged a North Carolina resident seeking to obtain registration in the state of North Carolina.
+(See Rule .0106 of this Section.)

 official title